4-Methylamphetamine

-4-Methylamphetamine (4-MA), also known by the former proposed brand name Aptrol, is a stimulant and anorectic drug of the amphetamine family.
+4-Methylamphetamine (4-MA) or para-methylamphetamine, also known by the former proposed brand name Aptrol, is a stimulant and anorectic drug of the amphetamine family.
 It is structurally related to mephedrone (4-methylmethcathinone).

 Pharmacology

+Pharmacodynamics

 In vitro, 4-methylamphetamine acts as a potent and well-balanced serotonin, norepinephrine, and dopamine releasing agent (SNDRA) with EC_{50} values of 53.4 nM, 22.2 nM, and 44.1 nM at the serotonin, norepinephrine, and dopamine transporters, respectively.
 Receptor interaction data for 4-methylamphetamine have also been reported.

 However, more recent in vivo studies that involved performing microdialysis on rats showed a different trend.
 These studies showed that 4-methylamphetamine is much more potent at elevating serotonin (~18 x baseline) relative to dopamine (~5 x baseline).
 The authors speculated that this is because 5-HT release dampens DA release through some mechanism.
 For example, it was suggested that a possible cause for this could be activation of 5HT_{2C} receptors since this is known to inhibit DA release.
 In addition there are alternative explanations such as 5-HT release then going on to encourage GABA release, which has an inhibitory effect on DA neurons.